+Background

-~ Other public company Committees: boards: Background Key Qualification and Skills Governance None Mr. Brown was a member of TroyGould PC, a Los Angeles law firm, from 2000 until his retirement in 2020.
-Mr. Brown The Nominating and Corporate Governance Committee and the Board of Directors believe that Mr. Brown's extensive legal Sustainability brings to the Board of Directors over forty years of experience counseling numerous public corporations in matters involving mergers and acquisitions, securities offerings, corporate governance, executive compensation and compliance with the United States securities laws. experience provides an invaluable asset to the Board of Directors a it evaluates not only Calavo's present circumstances, but the direction it will head in the future.
+Mr. Brown was a member of TroyGould PC, a Los Angeles law firm, from 2000 until his retirement in 2020.
+Mr. Brown brings to the Board of Directors over forty years of experience counseling numerous public corporations in matters involving mergers and acquisitions, securities offerings, corporate governance, executive compensation and compliance with the United States securities laws.
+Key Qualification and Skills